jmettraux/aac_magic/src/_descriptions_in.md

 As a main action, the weaver of the black shield, may consume WPs to "mend" the shield, again (1d6 + skill) * WP.

+## Blue Crown

+A ring of cold, keeping things inside cold.

+Applied around a creature or part of it may inflict 1d2 + skill damage per round.

 ## Blue Disk

 A disk of active cold / ice on the floor.